Diversity & Inclusion Plan

 - Beginning in 2013-2014, all faculty searches will use online applications that ensure mandatory collection of equal opportunity (EO) data.
 This data will help to ensure that search techniques are successfully reaching a diverse pool of qualified candidates in each hiring situation.
 (Staff searches are already using online applications and collecting EO data.)

-- The Dean's Office, the Provost's Office, and Human Resources will initiate and oversee a thorough "campus climate" study-beginning with focus groups-to capture the persons' attitudes, feelings and perceptions about the campus community - not just individual experiences but also the quality and extent of interactions and relationships between and among various groups and individuals across campus.
+- The Student Affairs Division, the Provost's Office, and Human Resources will initiate and oversee a thorough "campus climate" study-beginning with focus groups-to capture the persons' attitudes, feelings and perceptions about the campus community - not just individual experiences but also the quality and extent of interactions and relationships between and among various groups and individuals across campus.
 We want to come to a more complete understanding of where our community stands on these issues so we have a firmer sense of where we need to go.
 This study will include quantitative and qualitative elements.
 Both the process and the findings will be shared with the community and will inform the direction of future initiatives.

 - A committee, to be appointed this fall, will investigate a range of curricular initiatives.
 The Diversity and Inclusion Implementation Committee discussed several ideas for further exploration, including but not limited to: 1) A series of required courses focused on living in an intentional community.
 Similar to the physical education requirement, several of these courses would be required for graduation (though they would not be for academic credit.).
 2) Courses such as Intergroup Dialogue that would not be mandatory but would be taken for credit.
 3) The creation of a designation like the W (writing courses) for particular courses that directly link to the cultivation of a diverse and inclusive learning environment.